-The tuberculosis (TB) program works every day to prevent the spread of TB in our community.
-TB control is a vital role of public health.
+Tuberculosis (TB) program works daily to prevent TB in our community.
+TB control plays a vital role in public health.

-Latent tuberculosis infection (LTBI) and active TB disease are both reportable conditions in Kansas.
-If you are a Wyandotte County resident with a positive TB test and/or possible TB disease, your healthcare provider and/or laboratory are required to notify public health.
+Latent tuberculosis infection (LTBI) and active TB disease are reportable conditions in Kansas.
+If you are a Wyandotte County resident with a positive TB test and possible TB disease, your healthcare provider and laboratory must notify public health.
 Our program will follow up with you.
 All information will be kept confidential.

-Our TB nurses work closely with individuals and their healthcare providers to ensure that people with active TB disease successfully complete their full course of treatment.
-Our staff also identify the contacts of people with active disease and get them the testing and treatment they need.
+Our TB nurses work closely with individuals and their healthcare providers to ensure that people with active TB disease complete their entire course of treatment.
+Our staff also identifies the contacts of people with active diseases and gets them the testing and treatment they need.

-The TB program provides education and encourages all people with latent TB infection to get treated, so they won’t develop disease and possibly spread the infection to others.
+The TB program provides education and encourages all people with latent TB infection to get treated, so they won’t develop the disease and possibly spread it to others.

 Who is eligible for TB services?